 Top ways to look after your mental wellbeing

 - Acknowledge your feelings and reach out for support.
-It is completely normal to feel overwhelmed, stressed, anxious, worried or scared in the current situation.
+It is completely normal to feel overwhelmed, stressed, anxious, worried or scared sometimes.
 Allow yourself time to notice and express what you are feeling.
 This could be by writing them down in a journal, talking to others, doing something creative, or practising meditation.
 Talk with people you trust about your concerns and how you are feeling.

 - Assisting other people who might need help and reaching out to those who may be feeling alone or concerned can benefit both you and the person receiving support.

 - Seek further professional support if you need it.
 For support with anxiety, distress or mental wellbeing, you can call or text 1737 to talk with a trained counsellor for free, 24 hours a day, 7 days a week.